Xpedite-GoC/.github/ISSUE_TEMPLATE.md

 ## Branches
-[State which branches are affected/tested]
+[Delete/Update/Add which branches are affected/tested]
 1. Master
 2. Development
 3. [Other]